 If you choose to donate funds, we will add you to our special list ‘Family and Sponsors’.
 Your name will be listed in our season programs as a financial donor.
 If you wish to volunteer, the ‘Friends of ORS’ is looking for people like you to assist at rehearsals, events, and recitals.

-Paul Twedt – Founder and Executive Director of ORS.
+Paul Twedt – Founder and Music Director

 Paul was born and raised on a farm near Hudson, South Dakota.
 He started his adventure with music early in childhood, taking piano lessons at age seven.
 He has been a music lover all of his life.
 He studied at Pacific Lutheran University, receiving his degree in Piano Performance and Teaching.
 He had the opportunity to teach Music in American DODDS schools for two years while living in Spain.
 Paul also sang for several years with the Tacoma Opera.
 He has had his own private music studio for over thirty-six years and was inducted into the “Music Hall of Fame” through Washington State Music Teachers Association in 2015.